bm2-lab/cage/README.md

 3. `mh`    Microhomology Detection
 4. `indel` Feature selection and model prediction on sgRNA OTF ratio based on NGS data
 5. `fs`    Feature selection and model prediction on clearly defined sgRNA KO efficiency
-6. `eval`  sgRNA KO efficiency evaluation
+6. `eval`  sgRNA KO efficiency evaluation and the scanning of a given genome region for sgRNA design
 7. `vis`   Visualization of feature selection result

 ## sgRNA processing